Hunger & Coronavirus Crisis

 Yes, many New Jersey districts are providing meals to families through distribution sites or by delivering to homes.
 Service varies from district to district.
 Parents and other caregivers should contact their local school for information on meal distribution.

-The NJ Department of Human Services has taken the following steps to make the Supplemental Nutrition Assistance Program (SNAP, aka food stamps) and other assistance more readily available:
+The NJ Department of Human Services has taken several steps to make the Supplemental Nutrition Assistance Program (SNAP, aka food stamps) and other assistance more readily available:

 New SNAP Applicants

 With county welfare offices largely closed to the public, the New Jersey Department of Human Services is encouraging residents in need to apply for SNAP food assistance or cash assistance online at NJHelps.org.
-Interviews are being conducted by phone.
-Any needed documentation (i.e. pay stubs) or other paperwork can be mailed or faxed.
+Needed documentation (i.e. pay stubs) or other paperwork can be mailed or faxed.
 Some county welfare agencies are providing drop boxes outside the offices where applicants can leave documentation.

 SNAP provides monthly benefits through Electronic Debt Transfers (EBTs) for recipients to buy food at grocery stores and other retail outlets.
 For more info, visit NJSNAP.org.

-The Supplemental Nutrition Assistance for Women Infants and Children, commonly known as WIC, is also working to implement flexibilities to help pregnant women, mothers of young children, infants and toddlers receive assistance.
-The New Jersey Department of Health, which administers WIC, is working on providing guidance to local agencies waiving requirements that people physically come to the office for initial approvals and re-certifications, according to state health officials.
+The Supplemental Nutrition Assistance for Women Infants and Children, commonly known as WIC, is providing flexibilities to help pregnant women, mothers of young children, infants and toddlers receive assistance.
+The New Jersey Department of Health, which administers WIC, is has waived requirements that people physically come to the office for initial approvals and re-certifications.

-While most local WIC offices are closed to the public, all are conducting some level of WIC services, such as nutrition education and breastfeeding supports.
-All of the local agencies are also issuing three months worth of checks to participants.
+All local agencies are issuing three months worth of checks to participants.
 Agencies are either mailing those checks or establishing a pick-up time, which is conducted with social distancing in mind.